4 Smart Tips for Hosting a Pumpkin-Carving Party

-The fall pumpkin-carving party I've been sharing this week isn't the first pumpkin-carving party I've hosted.
-In fact, this party has become an annual tradition for my friends and me, and along the way we've picked up a few tips and tricks for hosting a better bash, one that provides your guests with everything they need to carve a great pumpkin, but leaves you with enough time to join in the fun.
+Pumpkin-carving parties have become an annual tradition for my friends and I. And along the way, we’ve picked up a few tips and tricks for hosting a better bash — one that provides your guests with everything they need to carve a great pumpkin, but leaves you with enough time to join in the fun.

 Tip #1: Have guests bring the pumpkins and you provide the carving tools.

 You have enough to worry about when hosting a party — you don’t need to add lugging home a trunkful of pumpkins to your prep list.
 Ask each guest to bring their own pumpkin and tell them you’ll provide the cutting tools and tea lights.
 It might be tempting to just break out the steak knives, but my friends and I have found that nothing in our kitchens work quite as well as those little knives that come in pumpkin carving kits.
 (You don’t need one kit per person; people can share.)

 Here’s a list of what I recommend having ready: